zavetsec/ZavetSec-NetworkConnections/README.md

 - DNS cache snapshot with entropy scoring for DGA and DNS tunnel detection
 - ARP cache, network adapters, routing context
 - Zero installation — single `.ps1`, PowerShell 5.1, any Windows endpoint
+- Timeline-ready CSV output for SIEM and DFIR tooling

 > **No agent.
 No install.
 No persistence.
 Just signal.**
 > Works when EDR visibility is limited, unavailable, or untrusted.